lpo4576/Remove-ASCVDuplicates/README.md

 Then, it compares the previous index to today's index and keeps any differences, as well as anything 5 days old today.
 This catches any samples 6 days old that did not appear on yesterday's list.

 As this was my first script for other users, it necessitated tight version control and creation of a log file.

+Cleanup-ASCVcsv is an accessory script that runs once a week, cleaning up the 7 day old files associated with the process.
+It notes this on the log.